Pascal to step down as Sony studio head after hacking upheaval

 In another email, Pascal joked about President Obama's race and his taste in movies.
 Pascal subsequently issued a public apology for "insensitive and inappropriate" emails, and met with civil rights activist Reverend Al Sharpton, who did not call for her to step down.

-Several celebrities also came to her defense, arguing that no one should have their private emails picked over in public.
+Several celebrities also came to her defence, arguing that no one should have their private emails picked over in public.

 Pascal, who joined Sony's Columbia Pictures in 1988, said she and Lynton had been discussing her transition to producer for "quite some time."